Galvanometer-scanning transient phase microscopy with balanced detection and arbitrary pump polarization: Introduction

 \section{Introduction}

-Pump-probe transient absorption spectroscopy is a valuable tool for probing femtosecond chemical reactions and excited-state molecular relaxation pathways. \cite{Zewail_1988} When coupled with a laser-scanning microscope, transient absorption microscopy (TAM) \cite{Fischer_Wilson_Robles_Warren_2016} generates contrast from absorptive materials through pump-induced changes in the complex refractive index $\Delta \mathcal N$ (e.g. excited-state absorption, ground state depletion, stimulated emission, transient changes in Franck-Condon broadening, and transient photoproducts).
+Pump-probe transient absorption spectroscopy is a valuable tool for probing femtosecond chemical reactions and excited-state molecular relaxation pathways \cite{Zewail_1988}.
+When coupled with a laser-scanning microscope, transient absorption microscopy (TAM) \cite{Fischer_Wilson_Robles_Warren_2016} generates contrast from absorptive materials through pump-induced changes in the complex refractive index $\Delta \mathcal N$ (e.g. excited-state absorption, ground state depletion, stimulated emission, transient changes in Franck-Condon broadening, and transient photoproducts).
 TAM can also measure, at each pixel, lifetimes associated with relaxation pathways and kinetics (e.g. spontaneous emission, vibrational cooling, and photodissociated ligand recombination).
 The differences in excited-state lifetimes can provide contrast between materials that have very similar absorption spectra, such as melanins \cite{MelaninPP_1_Warren_2015,MelaninPP_2_Warren_2016,MelaninPP_3_Warren_2019}.
 Other applications include hemoglobin spectroscopy and imaging \cite{HemoglobinPP_1_Fu_2019,HemoglobinPP_2_Fu_2020} and emerging techniques to evaluate mitochondrial redox through cytochrome electron transport hemeproteins \cite{ErkangPP_1_Wilson_2022,ErkanPP_2_Wilson_2022}, along with numerous applications in materials sciences \cite{MaterialSciApp_1_Li_2021,MaterialSciApp_2_Wang_2019, MaterialSciApp_3_Ma_2022, ExtractingQuantitativeDielectricFxn_2022} and cultural heritage \cite{HeritagePP_1_Fischer_2014, HeritagePP_2_Ji_2023}.
+With few exceptions, TAM operates by measuring pump-induced changes to the detected amplitude of a probe pulse, following excitation after a delay of $\tau$, i.e. $S_{\rm TAM}\propto \Im\{\Delta \mathcal N (\tau)\}$, where $\Im$ denotes the imaginary part of a complex quantity.
+In these experiments, images are formed by raster scanning the combined, focused, pump and probe beams across the sample.
+This can be done either by mechanically translating the sample (typical for materials science applications), or by imaging a pair of galvanometer-mounted mirrors to the back aperture of a microscope objective to scan the beam (typical for biomedical applications).
+Galvanometer scanning is more complex, but has the advantage of speed, enabling the capture of dynamics and reducing sample heating by reducing pixel dwell time.